Pakistani protesters descend on capital to demand PM quits

 Rehman is a veteran politician who heads an alliance with several seats in the National Assembly and provincial assemblies.

-But his real influence comes from his ability to mobilise support, particularly in numerous religious schools, or madrasas, across the country.
+But his real influence comes from his ability to mobilize support, particularly in numerous religious schools, or madrasas, across the country.

 Pakistan’s two main opposition parties have both said they would back Rehman’s campaign against Khan, though have also said they would not support any unconstitutional action.